Skip to content

 /**

 * Add Action event.
-Such data cannot associate Error, Resource, LongTask data, there is no discard logic.
+Such data cannot be associated with Error, Resource, LongTask data, and there is no discard logic.

 * @param actionName action name